 This portal supplies access to six websites related to Jewish manuscripts.
 They are freely accessible to everyone anywhere, anytime and contain more than half-a-million high-quality digital images of all the relevant manuscripts.

 The Center for Judaic Studies has a number of modest travel awards available to sponsor students who wish to spend time studying and researching abroad.
-In addition, a variety of student awards for academic achievement in Judaic Studies and Hebrew are conferred in the Spring of each year during the annual awards ceremony hosted by the Department of Literatures, Cultures, and Languages.
+In addition, a variety of student awards for academic achievement in Judaic Studies and Hebrew are conferred in the Spring of each year during the annual awards ceremony hosted by the Department of Literatures, Cultures, and Languages and during our annual Academic Convocation on the Holocaust.
+Preference is given to Hebrew and Judaic Studies majors and minors.

 The Center also offers support for graduate studies in the form of assistantships (teaching and research).
 Students enrolled in the graduate program in Judaic Studies are eligible for these assistantships, which cover tuition and fees and include a stipend for living expenses.
-Students who apply for admission to the MA program will automatically be considered for an assistantship.
+Students who apply for admission to the graduate program in Judaic Studies will automatically be considered for an assistantship.

 Travel awards available: